nikhil-shuklaa/Cool-GitHub-Profile-README/README.md

 - [Header Images for Github Profile READMEs](https://github.com/khalby786/REHeader) - Generate header images for your GitHub profile READMEs with custom content
 - [YouTube Channel Stats](https://github.com/DenverCoder1/github-readme-youtube-stats) -  Display number of subscribers on YouTube and/or your channel's view count as a badge
 - [Current Book Status from GoodReads](https://github.com/theFr1nge/goodreads-readme) - Add a card of the current book you are reading that automatically syncs with GoodReads to display your progress.
-- [Readme Typing SVG](https://github.com/DenverCoder1/readme-typing-svg) - :zap: Dynamically generated, customizable SVG that gives the appearance of typing and deleting text
+- [Readme Typing SVG](https://github.com/DenverCoder1/readme-typing-svg) - Dynamically generated, customizable SVG that gives the appearance of typing and deleting text

 ## Articles
 - [Todoist Stats in Readme](https://github.com/abhisheknaiidu/todoist-readme) - Daily Todoist Stats on your Profile Readme